 Partnered with Universidad Americana de Managua (UAM) and Universidad Nacional de Ingenieria (UNI) in Nicaragua to carry out a weekend hackathon to find our awesome development team

-Marketplace and Inventory Management System are Completed
+Marketplace and Inventory Management System are Completed and released

 eHarvestHaul platform completed and released